 Alabama Butterfly Atlas

-Caterpillar: Body green with a whitish overcast.
-Head whitish, bearing a brown vertical stripe down the mid-line.
+Caterpillar: Green with a whitish overcast.
+Head whitish; brown edging and brown vertical stripe down the mid-line.
+Fully mature caterpillars overwinter.

 This skipper was once known as Bell's Roadside Rambler.
 Until 1990, it was lumped with Celia's Roadside-Skipper, which primarily occurs in Texas.
 Because of differences in genitalia and distribution, Bell's Roadside-Skipper attained full species status.
-It reaches the eastern limits of its range in Alabama, Georgia, and possibly Florida.
+It ranges in disjunct populations across the south central and southeastern U.S. In Alabama, it is rare, with fewer than ten individuals sighted.

 Distribution and Abundance